 World

-Donald Trump will be the 1st convicted felon president.
+Donald Trump is the 1st convicted felon president.
 Here's what that means

 What does a Trump win mean for the legal cases against him?